Chiqui1234/colors.h/README.md

 ## Note
 cyan and boldCyan outputs yellow IN SOME Linux terminals...
-If that happens to you, note yellow and boldYellow are darker than normal. darkBlue and darkBlueBold only work in Linux, sorry for the inconvenience. */
+If that happens to you, note yellow and boldYellow are darker than normal. darkBlue and darkBlueBold only work in Linux, sorry for the inconvenience.

+The functions has "c_" prefix, but you can remove that or create a **MACRO**.